PietroValente/CacheHLS-thesis/README.md

 Since some servers already have an internal cache for storing chunks of several hours, there are two versions of the program:

 1. **CacheHLS**: This version saves both the chunks and the manifest file in the local cache.
-2. **CacheHLS** - Manifest Only: This version, on the other hand, saves only the manifest files in the local cache, assuming there is a server cache from which it can fetch the chunks, as mentioned earlier.
+2. **CacheHLS - Manifest Only**: This version, on the other hand, saves only the manifest files in the local cache, assuming there is a server cache from which it can fetch the chunks, as mentioned earlier.

 The program is essentially a proxy, developed using multiple threads to make it more efficient.
 The cache employs a dynamic data structure that retains files for the necessary time and then removes them, ensuring it doesn't consume excessive memory space.